 Threat #2: Minimal Customization Opportunities

 The clone scripts available for adoption generally have basic functionalities only.
-If you are planning big that it might disappoint you.
+If you are planning big it might disappoint you.
 If you want to include advanced payment options like digital wallets or advanced geospatial features for location tracking, these apps might not be useful for you.
-In such a case, be sure to check the available features with the app before deciding on the adoption.
+In such a case, be sure to check the available features of the app before deciding on the adoption.